phoefgen/pauls-hangman/README.md

   - Method: GET
   - Parameters: urlsafe_game_key
   - Returns: GameForm with current game state.
   - Description: Returns the current state of a game.
+Returns `ForbiddenException` if game has been deleted via the api, and `NotFoundException` if the game doesn't exist.

 - **get_game_history**
  - Path: 'game/history/{urlsafe_game_key}'